 2. Which Specific MLS Will List My Property?

-Given California’s complex MLS structure with approximately 48 separate systems, verify that your chosen provider holds active membership in the specific MLS governing your property’s jurisdiction.
-Request the exact MLS name, not vague promises about “statewide coverage” or “all California MLSs.”
+Given Arizona’s complex MLS structure with approximately 48 separate systems, verify that your chosen provider holds active membership in the specific MLS governing your property’s jurisdiction.
+Request the exact MLS name, not vague promises about “statewide coverage” or “all Arizona MLSs.”

-For Northern California properties in the 22-county Alliance region, membership in any participating MLS provides adequate coverage.
-Southern California properties require CRMLS membership for most areas, with SDMLS membership essential for San Diego County listings.
+For Northern Arizona properties in the 22-county Alliance region, membership in any participating MLS provides adequate coverage.
+Southern Arizona properties require CRMLS membership for most areas, with SDMLS membership essential for San Diego County listings.

 Verify broker licensing and MLS membership before payment.
-Request the provider’s California broker license number (DRE number) and MLS member ID.
-Use California’s DRE license lookup system to confirm active licensing and check for disciplinary actions.
+Request the provider’s Arizona broker license number (DRE number) and MLS member ID.
+Use Arizona’s DRE license lookup system to confirm active licensing and check for disciplinary actions.

 3. Are There Mandatory Service Requirements or Add-Ons?